DigitalLiteracyProject/dlp-comp/README.md

 npm install -g yo bower gulp
 ```

 Grab a copy of the [Atom](http://atom.io/) text editor.
+It's similar to the famous Sublime Text, but it's very well-suited for web development and has a huge and fast-growing plugin community.
 I highly recommend it and will be using it for the purposes of this comp.

 ### Getting started with Git
 Now you'll learn how to use Git and GitHub.
 If you aren't already familiar with Git, try this [this interactive Git tutorial](https://try.github.io).